hotbso/AutoDGS/README.md

 # AutoDGS
 Automatically provide DGS service (Marshaller or VDGS) for X Plane's Global Scenery airports.

 Well, not every airport.
-As you don't want to have Marshallers and Safedock VDGS' at your rural landing strip the airport must have at least one instrument approach resulting in 6000+ airports.
+As you don't want to have Marshallers and Safedock VDGS' at your rural landing strip the airport must have at least have a tower and some stands resulting in 5000+ airports.
 It works for XP11 and XP12.

 Download link: https://github.com/hotbso/AutoDGS/releases